This post contains affiliate links. Read the full disclosure here.

 - Butter: You can use regular butter or dairy free/vegan butter for this recipe.

-- Raspberries: I personally prefer the taste of fresh raspberries in these cookies, but you can also use freeze-dried raspberries or frozen raspberries.
+- Raspberries: I personally prefer the taste of fresh raspberries in raspberry cheesecake cookies, but you can also use freeze-dried raspberries or frozen raspberries.
 Frozen raspberries will make the dough a bit more sticky since frozen berries have a lot of water in them, and the color bleeds from them quite a bit more.

 Step By Step Instructions